micmejia/bible-dump/AMPC/Revelation/Rev 5.md

-And when He had taken the scroll, the four living creatures and the twenty-four elders [[^e]of the heavenly Sanhedrin] prostrated themselves before the Lamb.
+And when He had taken the scroll, the four living creatures and the twenty-four elders [of the heavenly Sanhedrin] prostrated themselves before the Lamb.
 Each was holding a harp (lute or guitar), and they had golden bowls full of incense (fragrant spices and gums for burning), which are the prayers of God's people (the saints).